Pledge Status

 Learn More

-The Patterson Park Garden club created a Children's Garden around the playscape last year, made possible by a grant from KMB, Inc. This year, an application was submitted in hopes of adding more plantings as well as educational signage.
+The Patterson Park Garden club created a Children's Garden around the playscape last year, made possible by a grant from KMB, Inc. This year, an additional grant was received with the goal of adding more plantings as well as educational signage.

 Action Items Committed for 2026